alxmagro/gptie/README.md

 - Generate the API key from the OpenAI dashboard
 - Set the API key as the `OPENAI_API_KEY` environment variable

 ## Basic Usage

+Just type, use `---` delimiter to write multiple lines, and `Ctrl-C` to exit:

 <p align="center">
   <img src="assets/example.png"/>